vdmit11/contextvars-registry/docs/contextvars_extras.context_var_ext.rst

   'locale_var'

-Performance tips
+Performance Tips
 ----------------

 One feature of Python's :mod:`contextvars` module is that it is written in C, so you may expect low performance overhead out of the box.

-The :class:`ContextVarDescriptor` is written in Python, so does it mean it is slow?
+The :class:`ContextVarExt` is written in Python, so does it mean it is slow?
 Do you need to switch to low-level :class:`~contextvars.ContextVar` when you need performance?

 Well, yes, there is some overhead, but I (author of the code) try to keep it minimal.